Updated: Jan 22

-what was given made the rage brew towards me more aggressively.
-I was putting in 80% to their 20% and that was problem #1.
-In no way should I have been giving that much of myself to another’s cause that ultimately ended in me being talked about and tainted in the minds of others.
-I kept my word and I exceeded my part but I wasn’t a push over and that led to breakdown.
-Hitting my head so many times in this manner it became hard to get me to work with anyone on anything.
-As I healed, I began building my own table.
+I dealt with attitudes before anyone caught mine; I dealt with intimidation, sabotage, and having my gifts minimized by people who I trusted at the time.
+I recall moments people gave me a particular task because they wanted me to fail.
+Sometimes I would see the plot twist in my dreams, which helped me escape the trap set.
+That only made the anger brew even more aggressively.
+I was putting in 80% to their 20%, and that was problem #1.
+The 80/20 rule does not apply here.
+Under no circumstance should you ever give more to another’s vision than they give.
+I kept my word, and I exceeded my part, but I wasn’t a pushover, and that led to a breakdown.
+I hit my head many times in this manner; it became hard to get me to work with anyone on anything.
+As I healed, I began building my table.
 I was no longer going to sit at a table just because I was invited only to be the topic of conversation once I left.
-I was not valued and it was time for me to make my own way.
-There are many people today with a misconception of who I am because of something someone I worked with told them.
+I was not valued, and it was time for me to make my way.
+Today, there are many people with a misconception of who I am because of something someone I worked with told them.
 No one has any discernment.
-One day I am praised and the next I am crucified.
-Come on people!
+One day I am praised, and the next, I am crucified.
+Come on, people!

 I gave my time, resources, finances, and knowledge.
 I missed sleep perfecting that which concerned someone else, and, in the end, the visionary discarded me.

 Take my advice, if you are going to assist with any project, make sure it’s in writing the capacity of the extent of work you need to do and do that only, no more, no less.

 Your time is valuable, so make sure compensation is discussed and agreed upon before committing.
 Meditate on the decision and make sure it is best for you and your brand.

 When and if you decide to proceed and notice an area that could use your skillset, remember what you agreed to do and again do that only.